alexfbasa/Practical-OpenShift-for-Developers-course/README.md

 After successfully logging in, you can use the oc whoami or os whoami command to retrieve the username associated with your current session in the OpenShift cluster

-## PODs

-In OpenShift, containers are run within pods, which are a grouping mechanism for containers.
-The term "pod" is a play on the word used to describe a group of whales, indicating that multiple containers can be thought of as a pod or a group.
-Pods in OpenShift serve the purpose of running container-based applications in a reliable and cohesive manner.
-While we have been using a single container for our Hello World application so far, real-world applications often include additional containers within the same pod.
-These additional containers are commonly referred to as sidecar containers and can handle tasks such as logging, credential management, or proxies.

-OpenShift requires containers to run inside a pod, meaning that you cannot directly run a single container without a pod.
-However, it is possible to have a pod with just a single container, which is what we will use in this course, utilizing the Hello World container image specific to this course.

-## Pod Vs Container

-* Pod:
-  In OpenShift, a pod is the smallest and simplest unit of deployment.
-It represents a group of one or more containers that are scheduled and run together on the same host.
-  A pod provides a cohesive and isolated environment for containers to run within.
-It encapsulates multiple containers and their shared resources, such as networking and storage.
-  Containers within a pod share the same network namespace, allowing them to communicate with each other using localhost or private IP addresses.
-  Pods are designed to be ephemeral and disposable.
-They can be easily created, scaled, replicated, and destroyed as needed.
-  Pods can be managed and orchestrated by OpenShift, which handles scheduling, load balancing, scaling, and other management aspects.

-* Docker Container:
-  A Docker container is a lightweight and standalone executable package that includes everything needed to run an application, including the code, runtime, system tools, libraries, and dependencies.
-  Containers created using Docker are typically single entities, representing a specific application or service.
-  Docker containers are designed to be portable and consistent across different environments.
-They can be easily shared, distributed, and run on different hosts or platforms that support Docker.
-  Containers created with Docker are isolated from the host system and other containers, providing process-level isolation and resource management.
-  Docker containers can be built, deployed, and managed using Docker tools and technologies.
-  In summary, a pod in OpenShift is a higher-level construct that manages one or more containers and provides an environment for them to run together.
-It offers additional features and abstractions for managing groups of containers.
-  On the other hand, a Docker container is a standalone unit that encapsulates an application and its dependencies, providing portability and consistency across different environments.
-OpenShift can utilize Docker containers as part of its pod-based architecture.

 ## Creating Pods from files